A blueprint for corporate reputation

 It starts with storytelling.
 Financial and corporate communicators need to build compelling narratives rooted in data that show an obtainable goal, all to be measured by a roadmap that tracks a company’s progress.
-For all companies, financials are the obvious, and sometimes most critical, gauge of success.
+For all companies and corporate communications professionals, financials are the obvious, and sometimes most critical, gauge of success.
 It’s fairly straightforward: tell your stakeholders what you’re going to do: increase sales, control expenses and grow the bottom line; execute your plan; and then report back.
 Unfortunately, financials are only one metric used to measure a company’s success and not all companies are at the same moment in their lifecycle.

 A narrative must go beyond the numbers.
 Stakeholders must understand the vision of the company: what are you trying to achieve beyond growth?
 Start-ups and early-stage companies too often default to, “We’re a disruptor in an industry that has been stagnant for too long.”
 Great, but what does that truly mean?
 Disruption has become a cliché.
 What are you really doing as a company?
 Solving the last mile of affordable and efficient transportation; bringing life-saving preventative medicine to those most in need; providing connectivity and speed to rural populations?
 All of these are disruptive and also showcase achievable goals.
 Build a story that people can relate to, follow and rally behind.
 Now that you have your story and you know what your audience wants to hear, you need to reach them where they are.
 Not every stakeholder is reading the same publication, visiting the same websites or even using the same social media channels.
 Your audience is as unique as you are.
 You need to understand how they consume information.
 Whether it’s a commentary in The Wall Street Journal or a thought leadership piece in The Atlantic or a listicle on BuzzFeed, make sure you’re telling a consistent story that is relevant to the outlet’s specific audience.
 Ensure that you employ this approach through all your communications channels.
 While the appeal of a “third-party” endorsement in earned media remains the holy grail for many, it’s not the only means of connecting with and influencing key audiences.